 Sunflower heart chips for birds

-Sunflower heart chips for birds are acutually kibbled sunflower hearts.
+Sunflower heart chips for wild birds are actually kibbled sunflower hearts.
 They are loved by all birds and ideal for use in feeders, tables or scattered on the ground.
 Birds with smaller or softer beaks can eat and digest them easier than hearts.
-This makes them ideal for feeding during spring and summer months when fledgelings are in abundance.
+This makes them ideal for feeding during spring and summer months when fledglings are in abundance.

 Always ensure water is available when feeding sunflower heart chips to birds.